-- The IEP should include a statement that the District will implement the approved instructional model. - Teams need to identify supplementary aids, accommodations, and accessibility features of online programs utilized in distance education. - Teams should consider developing a behavioral intervention plan to assist students in accessing classes in each stage of the reopening process. - Teams should consider supplementary aids/accommodations for the following: - Wearing face coverings.
+- Release 3 Updated language - Teams need to identify supplementary aids, accommodations, and accessibility features of online programs utilized in distance education. - Teams should consider developing a behavioral intervention plan to assist students in accessing classes in each stage of the reopening process. - Teams should consider supplementary aids/accommodations for the following: - Wearing face coverings.
 Utilize a clear mask when working with students receiving deaf and hard of hearing services. - Maintaining social distances. - Washing hands and other safety protocols. - Accessing and participating in distance education.